EGR314-Team204/Team-204-EGR-314/index.md

 ![powerBudget](https://github.com/EGR314-Team204/egr314-team204.github.io/blob/main/media/media/Team204PowerBudget.png?raw=true)

 The Power Budget was a tool we used to document and calculate our power needs.
 We listed our components and their current and voltage needs in their respective power rails, typically for more complex projects there can be multiple power rails, luckily for ours there is only one which is the 3.3V rail which represents our 3.3V switching voltage regulator.
 To ensure we are not drawing more current than the regulator can handle we calculated the max current that could be drawn from our subsytems and compared it against the max output current of the voltage regulator with a 25% safety margin.
+As seen in the power budget above we were well under that limit.

 * [Link to Component Selection](/ComponentSelect)